amozgovoy/tfassignment/README.md

 ### Bonus: Elastic search + Kibana installed
 Kibana is available via port 80 of the Server2 public IP.
 Elastic Search is running on Server1 as requested and Kibana connects to ElasticSearch via port 9200 of the Server1 internal IP.
 There is no auth on Kibana, but access is limited to the host where from terraform was applied.
+It could take up to 7–10 minutes to fully initialize the applications.

 ### Ways to improve the code
 - Use Data Source to utilize existing VPCs, subnets and internet gateways
-- The certified AMI images should be used, I used the community image because my temp AWS account role doesn't allow me to create a free subscription for AWS provided CentOS image
+- The certified AMI images should be used, but I have used the community image because my temp AWS account role doesn't allow me to create a free subscription for AWS provided CentOS image

 ### My feedback